Dinaster85/WorldProtect/README.md

 - Have ban cmd
 - Have whitelist
 - Have gui form
-- Have language thai and english (You can edit the language you don't like at, `/resources/language`)
+- Have language thai, english and russian (You can edit the language you don't like at, `/resources/language`)

 **Event**<br>